Leibniz MMS AI School 2025#

 • bia-bob: AI-assisted Code Generation

-• numpy: Basic numeric Processing
+• numpy: Basic numeric operations and processing for Python

 • scikit-image: Scientific Image Processing

-• scikit-learn: Machine Learning Library
+• scikit-learn: Comprehensive Machine Learning Library (CPU-only, no deep learning)

 • stackview: An interactive nD image viewer for Jupyter Notebooks